short wedding dresses

 Mid-length wedding dresses

 When it comes to short wedding dresses, savvy brides look to the experts for inspiration.
-Coming from Rebecca Vallance’s new bridal collection, this elegant strapless gown features a classic silhouette and detailed sequin embellishment for the best of both worlds.
-If you’ve already picked something from Vallance’s dedicated bridal collection for the big day, we reckon this would make a great rehearsal dinner or post-wedding brunch option too.
+Coming from Rebecca Vallance’s bridal collection, this elegant midi-gown features a sophisticated silhouette tailored from sequin embellished lace for something exceptionally special, that is classic and timeless.
+And detailed with diamate bows, it brings a touch of sparkle to the big day.
+If you’ve already picked something from Vallance’s dedicated bridal collection, we reckon this would make a great rehearsal dinner or post-wedding brunch option too.

 Buy Now